 Students and parents may experience a range of problems and difficulties.
 This is normal.
 Any problem should firstly be taken to the International Directors or to Guidance staff.

-The School adheres to the Education (Pastoral Care for International Students) Code of Practice 2016
+The School adheres to The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021

 An appeal authority operates through NZQA and any complaints and /or disputes will be dealt with under the new Code of Practice and/or the International Student Contract Dispute Resolution Scheme.
 Students are advised of this at orientation and a ‘How to Make a Complaint’ poster is displayed in the International Office and the International ESOL Room.